Basavono po kulumoe i-ta ñei, Teliki Makumoso li-ko Banie.myth of originWhen our country emerged, our Supreme God was called Banie.

 Ka li-ko ruene, ka li-tabo li-bono.They open the door, and then shut it back.

-Otovo iupa ka tamwaliko, pi-tabo pi-wete kula motoe.Our roofing has been damaged, we're making a new one again.
+Otovo iupa ka tamwaliko, pi-tabo pi-wete kula motoe.Our roofing has been damaged, we are making [lit. pinning] a new one.

 Tabuluburi, tonge iote pine pe li-loko puro i-koie ene.
 Li-akawo tabuluburi ne adie idi, puro i-vio ene.
 Basavono po le-ko li-ago idi, li-katei i-ke ka li-iui.